SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 Ultimately, the platform for you comes down to the nitty-gritty details.
 What elements are a must to make your website a success?
 This depends on your unique business, and ironing out what are must-haves will be key before selecting a platform.

 The right structure can boost your SEO efforts, maximizing the overall impact of your website.
-Here are the six ways to get a great website structure:
+Here are the seven ways to get a great website structure:

 Security is a top priority for many consumers, and HTTPS offers that peace of mind.